jhanke00/nextjs-product-site/src/components/index.md

 src\components\ChipPicker\index.tsx - Component that is used to filter based in category, once you click in the category the filter will only show the products within the category that was specified, you can select multiple categories at same time and unselect the categories just clicking again in the category.

-OBS: That was a problem in tailwind configuration file, on line 6 instead of `'./src/components/**/*.{js,ts,jsx,tsx,mdx}',` it was `'./components/**/*.{js,ts,jsx,tsx,mdx}',` that caused tailwind classed to not render properly.
+OBS: That was a problem in tailwind configuration file, on line 6 instead of `'./src/components/**/*.{js,ts,jsx,tsx,mdx}',` it was `'./components/**/*.{js,ts,jsx,tsx,mdx}',` that caused tailwind classes to not render properly.
 I fixed, but if it wasn't the case just change it back. :D